Tui-howe/Fly-High-Shoes/README.md

 ### The Design
-* Colour
+*** Colour**
   * The reason for picking the colour os the homepage: It was because basketball shoes come in all colours and so i chose gold and black to make sure the focus is on the shoes
-* Layout
+* Layout: The layout was based off websites like Footlocker
-* Font styles
+* Font styles: I just used the most generic fonts such as Helvetica and Arial
-* Media
+* Media: i had a lot inspiration from websites like Footlocker and Nike.